alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/2-blobs-and-trees.md

 040000 tree 8972388aa2e995eb4fa0247ccc4e69144f7175b9	underwater
 ```

-Now our tree has two lines: the first is the blob we'd already saved, and the second line is a reference to a different tree object.
+Now our tree has two lines: the first is the blob we'd already saved, and the second line is a reference to another tree object.
 It follows the same format as the first: the type of the object, a pointer to another Git object, and its name in the filesystem.
 Here, it's telling us there's a tree `897...5b9` which represents the directory `underwater`.